Meettya/clinch/README.md

  - `.eco`     - precompile to JavaScript function
  - `.jade`    - precompile it in [client-mode](https://github.com/visionmedia/jade#a4) way

+## what about my custom template engine?

+This possibility almost exists - **clinch** from 0.2.5 have API for third party processors, but template engine must support template-to-function precompilation.

+For example, **Jade** have it, but for **Handlebars** I can't find it.
+If you know some way to use it - please, advise me.

+More info and example - below at description of method `registerProcessor()`

 ### More about .jade

 Compiled [client-mode](https://github.com/visionmedia/jade#a4) template may be used wia `require()`.
 More information at './test', also examples was placed in wiki [jade template engine](https://github.com/Meettya/clinch/wiki/Jade-template-engine-support).
 In browser should be pre-loaded Jade's `runtime.js`.